ChrisOrgan/Covid_Analysis/README.md

 <img src="https://media0.giphy.com/media/QNIL3zOyJplN6/giphy.gif">

-# Coronavirus Macroevolution
+# Readme

+## The Macroevolution of the Novel Coronavirus

-### SARS-CoV-2 Genomes Are Evolving Gradually
+### SARS-CoV-2 Is Evolving Gradually

-- We first aim to describe the mode of SARS-CoV-2 evolution and how it compares to its inferred slow tempo so far (Bedford et al. 2020; Jia et al. 2020)?
+- Here, we describe and compare the mode of SARS-CoV-2 genomic evolution to its tempo, which so far has been much slower than that of SARS-CoV (Jia et al.
+  2020)
     - To start, we focus on SARS-CoV-2 whole genomes.
         - Once they jumped into and spread among humans, has SARS-CoV-2 been evolving in a punctuational manner, so that a large proportion of